Meet David Glover, MS, CSCS – Endurance Coach, Athlete and Author

 I still vividly remember my first triathlon in 1995 – a sprint-distance race in Atlantic Beach, Florida.
 I had recently completed radiation and surgery for cancer while active duty in the U.S. Navy so I wanted to prove to myself that, even though I had cancer, cancer did not have me.
 I nervously lined up at the starting line with my swim wave, but when the starting gun went off, all of my fear and anxiety disappeared.
 I finished in the middle of my age group that race, but I was instantly hooked.

-In my third year of triathlon with my friend Phil’s influence, I discovered the Ironman® distance (2.4-mile swim, 112-mile bike, 26.2-mile run) and have now successfully completed 28 races (8:51 PR) including competing in the Ironman Hawaii World Championship and winning 5x Iron-distance events overall.
+In my third year of triathlon under my friend Phil’s influence, I discovered the Ironman® distance (2.4-mile swim, 112-mile bike, 26.2-mile run) and have now successfully completed 28 races (8:51 PR) including competing in the Ironman Hawaii World Championship and winning 5x Iron-distance events overall.
 In 2007, I was selected for the Vineman Hall of Fame and my profile appears on the back of all the finisher’s medals from that year.
 Overall, I’ve competed in more than 100 triathlon events.

-- U.S. Naval Academy (Bachelor of Science in Computer Science in 1993)
+- U.S. Naval Academy (BS in Computer Science, 1993)

 - Catholic University of America (MSE in Engineering Management, 1998)

 - Eastern Michigan University (MS in Exercise Physiology, 2011)

 David’s athletic accomplishments include:

 - 1st overall at Vineman Full Triathlon (2001, 2007)

 - 1st overall at Blue Devil Full Triathlon (2002-2004)

 - Top 20 overall at Spartan Race Ultra-Beast (2012)